ruby-rdf/rdf-spec/README.md

 License
 -------

-`RDF::Spec` is free and unencumbered public domain software.
-For more information, see <http://unlicense.org/> or the accompanying UNLICENSE file.
+This is free and unencumbered public domain software.
+For more information, see <http://unlicense.org/> or the accompanying {file:UNLICENSE} file.

 [RDF.rb]:    http://rdf.rubyforge.org/
 [RSpec]:     http://rspec.info/